Not just a Book Town

 There’s an understated cool vibe in Hay on Wye that extends beyond the shelves lined with rare and interesting tomes.
 Hay on Wye is a town has a wonderfully diverse high street; the independent shops are the first glimpse of a self-assured destination.
 They’re quirky and interesting, but still friendly and welcoming and if you get a chance, leave the kids with the other half for an morning of blissful browsing.

-Flow is a family owned and run business offering an ever changing, carefully curated collection of clothing and functional, and decorative items to enhance your life.
+Flow is a family owned and run business offering a carefully curated collection of clothing and functional, and decorative items to enhance your life.
 Bain and Murrin’s is an emporium packed with unique clothes, shoes, accessories and general stuff from people with an eye for retail.
 Mostly Maps is an online and retail business specialising in fine, rare and unusual antique maps.
+Bartrums stocks all of your stationary essentials and some very fancy pens.
 The vinyl revival is alive and kicking in the bright purple Haystacks Music.
-One family have have three stores on the high street; number two stylenumber two collection and number two home.
+One family have have three stores on the high street; number two style, number two collection and number two home.
 They stock beautiful and stylish clothing, shoes, accessories, homewares and gifts.
 The Great English Outdoors makes and sources beautiful things from natural materials.
-Handmade leather goods including studded dog collars and Russian reindeer leather wallets; a range of ethical tailored clothing and wool knitwear and a collection of useful but beautiful homeware made from slate, horn and wood; old and new Welsh wool blankets and textiles.
 The HayMakers is a co-operative of designer-makers selling a range of high quality crafts, including ceramics, prints, carved and lettered stone, felt hats and scarves, hand- painted silk ties, turned wood and jewellery.
 The Welsh Girl uses heritage textiles with a contemporary twist.
-Julie Leonard, aka The Welsh Girl, creates limited edition items from traditional Welsh tapestry
+Julie Leonard, aka The Welsh Girl, creates limited edition items from traditional Welsh tapestry.

 Do this: Book a guided sightseeing tour with Sarah from Walk Hay